Icinga/ansible-collection-icinga/doc/role-icingadb/role-icingadb.md

 It serves as the official, more performant successor to Icinga IDO.
 More information about its purpose and design can be found [in the official documentation](https://icinga.com/docs/icinga-db/latest/doc/01-About/).

-> :information_source: In many scenarios you want to install the [icingadb-redis role](../role-icingadb_redis/) together with this role.
+> :information_source: In many scenarios you want to install the [icingadb_redis role](../role-icingadb_redis/) together with this role.
 It is part of this collection, too.

 ## Variables